-You have come to the right location for your dental emergency needs; we understand dental pain and how to treat it!
+You have come to the right location for your dental emergency needs; we understand dental pain and how to treat as dentist in Greensboro!
 Over the last 19 years, DeVaney Dentistry has successfully alleviated pain from thousands of patients through emergency services between our two offices.

 The most pressing dental problems, like a broken tooth or toothache, happen when their least expected.
 With two offices in the Triad, we are able to see you same day.
 Call our Oak Ridge office or Brassfield office today to get relief!

 - One of our experienced dentists will see you today.

 - Multiple treatment options, depending on your needs, all in one location.